Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

-\textit{(4) What correlation metric is used?} We employ \textit{Kendall correlation} \cite{kendall1948rank,freedman1998roger,johnson2002applied}.
+\textbf{What correlation metric is used?} We employ Kendall correlation~\citep{kendall1948rank,freedman1998roger,johnson2002applied}.
 In statistics, three correlation analysis methods are widely used: Pearson, Spearman, and Kendall.
-Pearson is usually used for measuring \textit{linear} correlation, the other two for non-linear correlation.
+Pearson is usually used for measuring linear correlation, the other two for non-linear correlation.
 Between Pearson and Kendall, Kendall directly counts how many pairs agree or disagree in their rankings, which is more applicable to our case, so we choose Kendall.
-The formal definition of Kendall coefficient $\tau$ is a non-parametric measure of correlation, which evaluates the ordinal association between two variables.
+The formal definition of the Kendall coefficient $\tau$ is a non-parametric measure of correlation, which evaluates the ordinal association between two variables.
 The Kendall coefficient $\tau$ is defined as:

-where \( C \) is the number of \textit{concordant} pairs, where both variables change in the same direction (either both increase or both decrease); \( D \) is the number of \textit{discordant} pairs, where one variable increases while the other decreases; \( n \) is the total number of observations.
-The range of Kendall coefficient is $[-1, 1]$: $\tau = -1$ means a perfect \textit{disagreement} between the two rankings (ranking by pruned trained loss~\textit{vs.}~ranking by final test accuracy); $\tau = 1$ means a perfect \textit{agreement} between the two rankings; $\tau = 0$ means the two random variables are independent.
+where \( C \) is the number of concordant pairs, where both variables change in the same direction (either both increase or both decrease); \( D \) is the number of \textit{discordant} pairs, where one variable increases while the other decreases; \( n \) is the total number of observations.
+The Kendall coefficient $\tau \in [-1, 1]$, where $\tau=1$ indicates perfect agreement, $\tau=-1$ perfect disagreement, and $\tau=0$ independence between the two rankings.

-In addition to the Kendall coefficient $\tau$, we also report \textit{p-value} to show how significant the correlation is.
-By convention, p-value less than 5\% is considered statistically significant.
+In addition to the Kendall coefficient $\tau$, we also report the p-value to show how significant the correlation is.
+By convention, a p-value less than 5\% is considered statistically significant.
 In our case, if we expect the pruned train loss can help us select the model with a good final test loss, the $\tau$ should be noticeably positive with a p-value less than 5\%.
 In short, the validity of oracle pruning is defined as follows.

-In short, the validity of oracle pruning is defined as follows. \begin{definition}[Validity of Oracle Pruning] Oracle pruning is considered \underline{valid} only when $0.2 < \tau \leq 1$ (for the correlation between pruned train loss and final test \textit{loss}) or $-1 \leq \tau < -0.2$ (for the correlation between pruned train loss and final test \textit{accuracy}), \textit{and} p-value is less than 5\%.
-For all the other cases, oracle pruning is considered \underline{invalid}. \end{definition}